WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

 A wallet that claims to not give the provider the means to steal the users' funds might actually be lying.
-In the spirit of "Don't trust - verify!" you don't want to take the provider by his word but trust that people hunting for fame could actually find flaws and back-doors in the wallet so the provider doesn't dare to put these in.
+In the spirit of "Don't trust - verify!" you don't want to take the provider at his word, but trust that people hunting for fame could actually find flaws and back-doors in the wallet so the provider doesn't dare to put these in.

-Back-doors and flaws are found in closed source products all the time but some remain hidden for years.
+Back-doors and flaws are frequently found in closed source products but some remain hidden for years.
 And even in open source security software there might be
 [catastrophic flaws](https://www.cvedetails.com/vulnerability-list.php?vendor_id=97&product_id=585&version_id=&page=1&hasexp=0&opdos=0&opec=0&opov=0&opcsrf=0&opgpriv=0&opsqli=0&opxss=0&opdirt=0&opmemc=0&ophttprs=0&opbyp=0&opfileinc=0&opginf=0&cvssscoremin=0&cvssscoremax=0&year=0&month=0&cweid=0&order=3&trc=98&sha=cf091948bd7a20cd650cfc7fb718a5f4400a6d71)